A Hunting Tradition

 - bears typically weigh 100 lbs more

-- meat has large layer to which no pork needs to be added for ground meat
+- meat has large layer of fat to which no pork needs to be added for ground meat

 - usually less bugs